What is Project Management?

 History of Project Management

-It’s impossible to determine when the concept of one person managing, resources, to achieve a predetermined outcome, on or before a specific time, at a specific cost, was formed.
-If you are religious you can trace the concept of project management back to when Noah commenced the project of building an Ark.
+It’s impossible to determine when project management was formed and conceptualized as one person managing resources to achieve a predetermined outcome, on or before a specific time, at a specific cost.
+However, we can look to history and notice how the concept of project management has developed over time.

-The construction of the pyramids in ancient Egypt is another prime example of the earliest These massive structures required careful planning and coordination of a large number of people and resources.
+The construction of the pyramids in ancient Egypt is a prime example of the earliest project management undertaking.
+These massive structures required careful planning and coordination of a large number of people and resources.
 The pharaohs who commissioned the pyramids would have needed to create a project plan, identify the resources required (including materials and labor), and establish a timeline for the project.

 They would also have needed to manage the logistics of acquiring the necessary resources and coordinating the efforts of the workers.
 In this way, the construction of the pyramids was a complex project that required careful management in order to be successful.